Presentations for Globular Operads: Presentations for globular operads

 In this example $i_1$ and $h_1$ are the 1-cell generators and the equations they satisfy correspond to the 1-cell relations.
 Similarly, $i_2$, $h_2$ and $v_2$ are the 2-cell generators and the equations they satisfy correspond to the 2-cell relations. \end{example}

-\begin{remark} If an $n$-globular operad $\bs{G_n}$ is contractible then there is no need to specify any $n$-cell generators or relations in a presentation for $\bs{G_n}$.
-By Lemma \ref{contractible n-cells} a contractible $n$-globular operad is completely determined by the $k$-cells for all $k<n$. \end{remark}
+If an $n$-globular operad $\bs{G_n}$ is contractible then there is no need to specify any $n$-cell generators or relations in a presentation for $\bs{G_n}$; by Lemma \ref{contractible n-cells} a contractible $n$-globular operad is completely determined by the $k$-cells for all $k<n$.
+In light of this, we have the following equivalent definition of $\bs{T_2}$.